Battle of Salamis (306 BC): Background

-During the wars of the Diadochi that followed the death of Alexander the Great, Ptolemy, who had seized control of Egypt, had taken over the island of Cyprus and used it as a base of operations against his rival Antigonus I Monophthalmus.
+During the Wars of the Diadochi that followed the death of Alexander the Great, Ptolemy I Soter, who had seized control of Egypt, had taken over the island of Cyprus and used it as a base of operations against his rival Antigonus I Monophthalmus.
 From Cyprus, Ptolemy's forces were able to raid the coasts of Syria and Asia Minor, territories controlled by Antigonus.
 In early 306 BC, Antigonus resolved to remove this threat, and ordered his son, Demetrius, to capture the island.
-Demetrius at the time was in Greece, where he had in the previous year overthrown the garrison installed in Athens by the ruler of Macedon, Cassander.
+Demetrius at the time was in Greece, where in the previous year he had overthrown the garrison installed in Athens by the ruler of Macedon, Cassander.
 The city, along with neighbouring Megara, was restored to democratic rule, and allied itself with Demetrius.
-As a result, when Demetrius sailed from Athens in spring 306 to capture Cyprus, he was accompanied by 30 Athenian quadriremes.
+As a result, when Demetrius sailed from Athens in the spring of 306 BC to capture Cyprus, he was accompanied by 30 Athenian quadriremes.

 Crossing the Aegean, Demetrius made for the coast of Caria, whence he called upon the Rhodians to join him, per the terms of their alliance with his father.
 The Rhodians, however, who maintained good relations with Ptolemy, refused.
 Going on to Cilicia, where he was reinforced with more troops, Demetrius then crossed over to Cyprus with an army of 15,000 infantry and 500 cavalry.
 This was accompanied by a fleet numbering 53 heavy ships — 7 heptereis, 10 hexereis, 20 quinqueremes — and upwards of 110 lighter vessels—triremes and quadriremes — although the exact numbers are somewhat unclear.
 He was opposed by Ptolemy's brother, Menelaus, who disposed of 12,000 infantry, 800 cavalry, and 60 ships.